TaherehZarratEhsan/VideoBased-PD-Biomarkers/README.md

 ### 🔹 Part 2: Easy Demo (Quick Video-to-Results)
 🔹 Part 2: Easy Demo (Quick Video-to-Results)

-This demo provides a lightweight way to test the complete pipeline — from raw video input to automatic feature extraction and visualization — using only a single Python script.
+This demo offers a simple end-to-end example that runs the full analysis pipeline — from a raw video to automatic feature extraction and visualization.
-It runs locally without requiring the full dataset or preprocessing structure of the main implementation.
+It can be executed locally without any dataset setup or preprocessing steps from the main implementation.

 📁 Script location